 – If a Bujin Yamato is on the field and you have one already temporarily banished by Farfa, Malebranche of the Burning Abyss, then during the End Phase, the banished monster cannot return to the field, so it is sent to the Graveyard by game mechanics.

 – Suppose you control 2 Bujin Yamato and 1 is Set.
-If it is then flipped by an attack and it survives the battle, then it is destroyed by game mechanics immediately after damage calculation, at the same time a Burning Abyss monster would be destroyed.
-If it does not survive, it is destroyed by the battle as normal.
+If that face-down Yamato is then flipped face-up by an attack, it is destroyed by game mechanics immediately after damage calculation, regardless of whether it was determined to be destroyed by battle (due to the face-up Yamato’s effect).
 (Refer back to the Damage Step article for more on this).

 Finally, for completeness, if multiple Malefic monsters are Set and flipped by an effect simultaneously, such as by Ceasefire: